ArthurJDurand/MDT-TS-and-Scripts/README.md

 Perhaps a PowerShell script can be included to run as part of the task sequence during OS deployment that sets the target edition of WIndows according to the OEM license (e.g. Home Single Language)!
 To activate OEM Home Single Language edition "DeploymentShare\$OEM$\$1\Recovery\OEM\pre.ps1" should be modified not just to activate Pro OEM, and local group policies that get applied should be limited to Pro edition.
+I am unable to find an easy solution to check and set the deployed OS to match the OEM license edition!

 pre.ps1